Internal ICE emails show how the government set a trap for undocumented spouses of US citizens

-On January 30, Lucimar de Souza, an undocumented immigrant from Brazil, went into to a US Citizenship and Immigration Services office to prove that her marriage to an American citizen was legitimate.
+On January 30, Lucimar de Souza, an undocumented immigrant from Brazil, went into a US Citizenship and Immigration Services office to prove her marriage to an American citizen was legitimate.
 It was a standard part of the process for undocumented immigrants married to US legal residents to obtain green cards, one they had long been able to take without fear of detention or deportation.
 But as she exited her interview, Immigration and Customs Enforcement officers detained her, causing her to be separated from her 10-year-old son.
 She spent the next three months in jail.

-De Souza was not the only immigrant to be arrested while verifying her marriage with USCIS, nor was it an accident.
-Internal government emails and depositions of ICE officials unsealed this week show that the two agencies worked together in New England to effectively ambush undocumented immigrants like de Souza who had clear paths to obtaining green cards.
+De Souza was not the only immigrant to be arrested while verifying her marriage with USCIS, nor was the arrest an accident.
+Internal government emails and depositions of ICE officials unsealed this week show the two agencies worked together in New England to effectively ambush undocumented immigrants like de Souza who had clear paths to obtaining green cards.
 The arrests were deliberately spread out over time to prevent the media from finding out about them, the documents show.

 The new materials also reveal a startling lack of awareness among some ICE officials of a process that was supposed to allow undocumented immigrants married to legal residents to obtain legal status without being deported.

 The documents were released as part of a lawsuit brought by the American Civil Liberties Union of Massachusetts that seeks to block the Trump administration from detaining and deporting people in New England who may be able to obtain green cards through spouses who are US citizens.
-The ACLU stated in a court filing that the unsealed documents show “the stunning extent” to which a program designed to keep together the families of immigrants with deportation orders was turned into into “a trap calculated to cause that separation.”
-The ACLU will be in a federal court in Boston on Monday to try to convince Judge Mark Wolf that people on the path to legal residency deserve protection, over the objections of the Trump administration.
+The ACLU stated in a court filing that the unsealed documents show “the stunning extent” to which a program designed to keep together the families of immigrants with deportation orders was turned into “a trap calculated to cause that separation.”
+The ACLU will be in a federal court in Boston on Monday to try to convince Judge Mark Wolf that people on the path to legal residency deserve protection—over the objections of the Trump administration.

 It is unclear how many immigrants were arrested at USCIS interviews in New England.
 Adriana Lafaille, an ACLU attorney working on the case, says she is aware of 17 cases between January and mid-February, when Thomas Brophy, ICE’s acting Boston director at the time, told his officers to stop arresting people at USCIS offices.
 Lafaille said about four people have been deported because of the arrests.
 Rebecca Adducci took over as interim director in June and said in her deposition on July 26 that Brophy was wrong to stop ICE officers from arresting immigrants at USCIS offices.
 But she said was not aware of any arrests at USCIS offices since taking over ICE’s Boston field office, which covers all of New England.